Jurij Toplak: Notable cases

 Jure Toplak led numerous successful impact litigation projects and wrote complaints and appeals to Slovenian Supreme Court and Constitutional Court, which improved human rights protection of disabled persons, candidates and voters.
 He is known to side with the underdog and defend victims and weaker parties in disputes, and is the most successful author of human rights appeals in Slovenia.

 Based on the constitutional appeal he wrote for a group of paraplegics, the Constitutional Court ruled in 2010 that “as many as possible” polling stations need to be wheelchair accessible.
 Next year he wrote another appeal for three wheelchair users, and in 2014 the Constitutional Court annulled part of the election law and ruled that all polling stations must be accessible for persons with disabilities.

 In 2015, when the Constitutional Court was deciding whether the parliamentary seat of a parliamentarian due to his conviction was constitutional or not, the court copied arguments from Toplak's Amicus Curiae brief.
 During the 2018 parliamentary election, he helped a Green Party candidate list rejected by the election commissions and the Supreme Court returned it on the ballot.

 When the Constitutional Court invalidated election districts legislation in 2018, Toplak is mentioned or cited 17 times in the court's decision and judges' opinions.
 In 2019, the Constitutional Court invalidated the local music quota law based on the appeal written by Toplak.

 In 2017, Jurij Toplak wrote a challenge to the referendum results for a voter and activist Vili Kovačič, which led to the first-ever public hearing by the Supreme Court of Slovenia and first-ever annulment of referendum results on 14 March 2018.
 On the same day Prime Minister Miro Cerar resigned.
 A minute later, a leading television program Pop TV, which broadcast the resignation, referred to Jurij Toplak as “the silent winner of the court ruling.”
+In 2022 the Slovenian Lawyers’ Association, which unites 29 legal associations, named him “The Lawyer of the Year.”
 Slovenian lawyers voted Jurij Toplak among 'Ten most influential lawyers in Slovenia' in 2018, 2019, 2020, and 2021.

 In October 2021, the European Court of Human Rights issued its judgment Toplak and Mrak against Slovenia.
 The case concerned accessibility of polling places and voting.
 Jurij Toplak wrote the appeal for Franc Toplak, his uncle, and other voters with disabilities, and the Court ruled that Slovenia had violated his uncle's and other applicants' human rights.
 Toplak wrote a class action for the Slovenian Disability Rights Association, which asked for a review and reform of the polling places accessibility, and for a 54 million Euros of compensation for the past discrimination of persons with disabilities.